Scoping AI Governance: A Smarter Tool Kit for Beneficial Applications

 About the Author

-Maroussia Lévesque is a CIGI senior fellow, a doctoral candidate at Harvard Law School and an affiliate at the Berkman Klein Center for Internet & Society.
-She researches artificial intelligence governance.
+Maroussia Lévesque is a CIGI senior fellow, a doctoral candidate at Harvard Law School, an affiliate at the Berkman Klein Research Center, and a member of the Indigenous Protocol and Artificial Intelligence working group.